MetarDev/annoying-favicon-website/README.md

-# tab-goes-brrr-website
+# tabky-js-website
-Website for the tab-goes-brrr package.
+Website for the tabky-js package.